 Persistent Electrical Problems

-If you find yourself resetting the same breaker frequently, it could be a sign of a bigger electrical issue.
-A breaker that trips often or doesn’t work after you’ve reset could be overloaded, or there may be a wiring issue.
+If you find yourself resetting the same breaker, you might have a bigger electrical issue.
 Resist the urge to keep resetting a blown fuse and instead call a licensed electrician.

-If you smell burning plastic or rubber near the electrical outlet, the wiring may be overheating and could become a fire hazard.
+If you smell burning plastic or rubber near the electrical outlet, the wiring may be overheating and could quickly become a fire hazard.
 Other signs of electrical fires include sparks, smoke, crackling sounds, or an outlet that feels warm to the touch.
-If you observe any of these signs, turn off the power at the breaker immediately and contact an electrician.
+If you see any of these, turn off the power at the breaker immediately and contact an electrician.
 These are all signs of serious electrical problems—don’t attempt to fix them yourself.

 Our Conclusion